My Early Years Through College

 Workshop

 After attending an intense, 16-hour weekend workshop, Getting Over Stage Fright in 2010 directly addressing my fear of public speaking anxiety, my entire mindset changed.
 I immediately started giving speeches at Toastmasters (after being a member for 2 years prior without once giving a speech) and took on a leadership/officer role in my new club.
 This workshop is another example of me beginning as a participant, then advancing to a facilitator in 2017.
+I then continued through the years to participate in Toastmasters in order to maintain my progress, learn and practice more speaking skills, and have a great sense of community and belonging.

 A Whole New World